-Tobias is a self-taught craftsman and the originator of Sounding Bowls.
-Born as the second son of a Bio-Dynamic farmer in rural Ireland he was brought up in Sussex woodlands and had a Waldorf education which was followed by a good deal of travel.
+Tobias is a world-renowned craftsman and the originator of Sounding Bowls.
+Born as the second son of a Bio-Dynamic farmer in rural Ireland, he was brought up in Sussex woodlands and had a Waldorf education.
+This was followed by a good deal of travel.
 His passionate interest in what makes the world go round led him through a wide diversity of experiences and studies while working in various countries in building, forestry, computing, horticulture, hospitality, child care (including special needs) and on to become a self-employed sculptor using the lathe as a principle tool.
 Tobias’ youthful delight in the Arts resulted in learning piano, trombone, mouth organ and penny whistle and singing in choirs as well as an outpouring of youthful poetry.
-When these fields of sculpture, music and the pursuit of the meaning of being human came together into the healing power of Sounding Bowls, Tobias felt he had found a worthy life’s mission and has increasingly focussed his attention on making Sounding Bowls available to people.
+When these fields of sculpture, music and the pursuit of the-meaning-of-being-human came together into the healing power of Sounding Bowls, Tobias felt he had found a worthy life’s mission and has increasingly focussed his attention on making Sounding Bowls available to people.

 Ramon Floride, Sounding Bowl Maker